 Q: What if your son asks you to stay away from his property or stop looking for him?

-Apparently, in my opinion, and from my perspective, he seemed to have no problem removing property from my home (and, in my opinion, getting one or more of his “friends” to help him do it) in my absence and without my consent.
+He seemed to have no problem removing property from my home in my absence without my consent.
+Also, he got one or more of his “friends” to help him do it.
 Therefore, I’d guess that he has no real concern with property rights.

 Q: Supposing your opinion was true, your son might not seem very honorable.
-I always thought West Point graduates were known by their integrity, honesty, and character.
+I always thought West Point graduates were known for their integrity, honesty, and character.

 Q: OK, So what do you think a relationship might look like?